Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Method

-Our first fusion approach utilizes a confidence-based ensemble method that combines the output probabilities from trained ResNet and PointVector classifiers.
-For each input sample, we obtain classification probabilities from both models and combine them using a weighted average:
+Our first fusion method, visualized in Figure~\ref{fig:method-overview} (c), combines the predictions from the individual models already trained: the ResNet model (for 2D orthophotos) and the PointVector model (for 3D point clouds).
+This technique is a form of confidence-based ensembling/stacking \citep{wolpert1992stacked}.

+The process works as follows: For each input sample (which consists of a paired 2D orthophoto and 3D ALS point cloud for a specific forest sample), we first get the predictions from both models independently.
+Each model outputs a probability score indicating its confidence that the input sample belongs to a particular forest biodiversity potential class.

+We then combine these probabilities using a weighted average to get a final score for each class:

 where $P_{\text{2D}}$ and $P_{\text{3D}}$ are the class probabilities from the ResNet and PointVector models respectively, and $w_{\text{2D}}$ and $w_{\text{3D}}$ are the corresponding weights.
-The weights are determined through validation set performance, with the final prediction being the class with the highest combined probability.
-This approach, which can be viewed as a simple for of stacked generalization \citep{wolpert1992stacked}, allows each model to contribute according to its relative strength in classification, while maintaining the independence of the 2D and 3D processing pipelines.
+These weights are pre-determined by finding the weight values that yield the best classification performance on our separate BioVista validation dataset.
+This approach allow each model to contribute according to its relative strength in classification, while maintaining the independence of the 2D- and 3D processing pipelines.